GoodXSoftware/postgres-issues/join_elimination_to_security_barrier_view/README.md

 ## Example

-The following shows the error on postgres 12.18 and 16.2.
+The following shows the issue on postgres 12.18 and 16.2.

 ```sql
 -- setup